rushi47/rushi47/README.md

 * Most of the time, am plumbing, automating and keep fixing systems to either make it work together, automate them or scale them
 * Few project I adore :
     Nginx / Openresty : Along with power of Lua, HAProxy, Kubernetes, Envoy
-* Few Interesting Projects, I have worked on - Video Streaming, Ratelimiting, Service Discovery, Developing CMDB, And also custom Ingress controller.
+* Few Interesting Projects, I have worked on - Video Streaming using HLS, Ratelimiting, Service Discovery, Developing CMDB, And also custom Ingress controller.

 ### 🛠️ Languages I Speak & Tools I can Hammer with